Houston Deportation Lawyer Gasana

 There are several different ways to avoid deportation, including:

-Suspend the deportation process – The person to be deported must meet the criteria for the legal suspension of deportation, namely:
+Suspend the deportation process – The person to be deported must meet the criteria for the legal suspension, namely:

 - You must be in the United States continuously for at least seven years;